 At Puponga Farm Park

 Seemingly harmless acts, such as leaving a gate open or taking a pet for a walk can have drastic consequences for farm management.
-In opening the farm to visitors, the Department of Conservation asks you to obey the following rules:
+Follow these rules when visiting the farm:

 - cars and motorcycles must stay on formed roads and car park areas